Catholic priests in public office: United States

 Possibly the earliest known instance of a Catholic priest serving in public office in the United States was Gabriel Richard.
 Born in France, he founded the University of Michigan and served as a delegate from Michigan Territory from 1823 to 1825.

 Two priests, Robert Drinan and Robert John Cornell, have served in the United States Congress.
 In 1980, when Pope John Paul II decreed that priests not serve in elected office, Representative Drinan withdrew from his re-election campaign, and Cornell withdrew from his bid to re-gain the seat he had lost in the 1978 Congressional election.
 In 1983, the prohibition on serving in governmental office was codified as section 3 of canon 285 of the 1983 Code of Canon Law.

 List of priests who have held public office

-Listed below are the names of the priests, and the countries they served in parentheses.